sodabear/myshell/README.md

 # myshell
-toy shell design to shell
+toy shell design to confirm POSIX (IEEE Std 1003.1-2017) Shell and Utilities

+Detail description could be found from [OpenGroup: Shell & Utilities](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/contents.html)

 ## Platform
-Support Linux only but may extend to FreeBSD to support MacOS environment in the future
+POSIX

 ## Software stack
-Only GNU software stack will be use because it itself has already provided many handy libraries and C extensions.
+GNU software stack will be use because it itself has already provided many handy libraries and C extensions.

 ## Road map
-1. hook up with termios and support speacial characters like `VKILL`, `VSUSP`, etc.

-1. Interactive shell will be supported first.
-This would including the basic command executing

-1. Run the commond in background

-1. Short options, long options, scripting
+1. sh utility with single command_string except interactive

+1. frequently used utilities like cd, pwd, chmod, etc.

-1. Environmnet variable overwriting, pipe, redirection, etc.
+1. pipe, redirection, background, etc. which require more than one process exec

-1. Tab autocomplete, arrow keys, history and other fancy stuff
+1. interactive